Checks the DB rows are available

 Let’s build and execute the “hasDBRowsDef” example.

-• Drag a “hasDBRows” step from the toolbox
+• Drag a “hasDBRows” step to the canvas.

-• Connect the dots between the start and “hasDBRows” step
+• Connect the dots between the “Start” step and “hasDBRows” steps, as shown above.

-• Click the “hasDBRows” step to configure its “Settings” properties.
-Provide a name to the step.
+• Click the “hasDBRows” step to configure its “Required” properties.
+Provide a name for the step.
 Select the connection string from the drop-down list.
-Provide a SQL Select statement query.
+Provide a SQL SELECT statement query.
+Click the Save button.
+Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Click the “hasDBRows” step to configure its “Settings” properties.
+• Click the “hasDBRows” step to configure its “Optional” properties.
 If required, provide a different DB name (other than FlowWright); by default, the step connects to the FlowWright database.
-Provide a variable or global to store the result.
+Provide a variable or global reference to store the result.
 Provide the time-out value (in seconds).
+Click the Save button.

-• Save the process definition, create a new instance, and execute.
+• Save the process definition, create a new instance, and then execute it.
 Render the process instance.
-Click on the process step to view its properties.
+Click the process step to view its properties.
 The step should check whether database rows are available.
-Render the process instance to view the result stored in the variable/global.
+Render the process instance to view the result stored in the variable or global.

 Definition Sample: